Kairi Sane: World Wonder Ring Stardom (2011–2017)

 On November 11, Hojo and Yoko Bito defeated Io Shirai and Mayu Iwatani in the finals to win the 2016 Goddesses of Stardom Tag League.
 Following the match, Shirai turned on Iwatani and disbanded Threedom.
-On December 22, Hojo and Bito defeated Kagetsu and Kyoko Kimura to become the new Goddess of Stardom Champions.
+On December 22, Hojo and Bito defeated Kagetsu and Kyoko Kimura to become the new Goddesses of Stardom Champions.
 They lost the title to Hiroyo Matsumoto and Jungle Kyona in their second defense on March 5, 2017.
 Also in March, it was reported that Hojo had told Stardom's office that she was leaving the promotion for WWE the following month.
 On March 20, Hojo unsuccessfully challenged Io Shirai for the World of Stardom Championship.
 On May 6, Hojo, Hiromi Mimura and Konami defeated AZM, HZK and Io Shirai to win the Artist of Stardom Championship.
 Following the match, Hojo confirmed her impending departure from Stardom, without specifically mentioning WWE.
 Sane had contemplated retirement due to her age and injuries, but decided to go wrestle overseas after consulting Bull Nakano.
 The following day, Threedom reunited for one final match together, defeating Hiromi Mimura, HZK and Jungle Kyona in a six-woman tag team match.
 Hojo's one-year reign as the Wonder of Stardom Champion ended on May 14, when she lost the title to Mayu Iwatani in her ninth title defense, falling one defense short of tying Santana Garrett's record for most defenses.
 Hojo wrestled her final matches for Stardom on June 4.
 After Hojo, Mimura and Konami lost the Artist of Stardom Championship back to AZM, HZK and Shirai in their second defense, Hojo wrestled an unadvertised ten-match one-minute time limit series against members of the Stardom roster that ended in three wins, six draws and one loss.